Mutual NDA Template, Free Download 2026

 Identification of the Parties

 Name both parties with their full legal entity names, addresses, and the capacity in which they are entering the agreement.
 In a mutual NDA, each party is simultaneously the disclosing party and the receiving party, which should be stated explicitly to avoid ambiguity about the direction of obligations.
+Use this section of the bilateral NDA template to establish the legal identities that bind both sides to reciprocal confidentiality.

 Definition of Confidential Information